fivetran/terraform-provider-fivetran/docs/data-sources/connector.md

 	- Service `kustomer`: Domain is the beginning of your kustomer URL going before .kustomerapp.com, e.g. for yourcompany.kustomerapp.com the domain name is yourcompany
 	- Service `okta`: Your Okta domain.
 	- Service `pipedrive`: Your Pipedrive domain.
-	- Service `shopware`: Your Shopware Domain.
+	- Service `shopware`: Your Shopware domain.
 	- Service `sistrix`: Your domain for which you want to fetch data.
 	- Service `uservoice`: Domain of your UserVoice site.
 If it ends with ".uservoice.com", you can specify just the subdomain ("mydomain.uservoice.com" - "mydomain")
 	- Service `zendesk`: Zendesk domain.